jordan-d-patterson/portfolio/README.md

 [2021](Reading2021.md)
 [2022](Reading2022.md)

 In the summer of 2018, when I lived on the edge of the country in St. John's, Newfoundland, I started a project to read across Canada, coast to coast.
 Starting in British Columbia, I made it to Ontario, where I have been stuck for a long, long time.
-See my CanLit journey here. (forthcoming)
+See my CanLit journey [here.](CrossCountryCanLit.md)

 In 2021, I read through the Bible cover to cover using [this 52 week reading plan.](http://www.bible-reading.com/bible-plan.html)